Flat adverb: Analyses of bare adverbs

-We had a surely great time. (meaning is changed)This can possibly be explained by the differing uses of the suffix -ly, and another adverbial suffix, -e.
+We had a surely great time. (meaning is changed) (probably ungrammatical)This can possibly be explained by the differing uses of the suffix -ly, and another adverbial suffix, -e.
 According to the Oxford English Dictionary, there are two different uses of the suffix -ly: when the suffix transforms a word into an adjective (e.g. brotherly), and when it forms an adverb.
 The suffix's origins are in Old English, coming from -lice, which is related to the German -lich.
 Due to its use in history, many verbs and adverbs have been formed from roots that are harder to recognize today (compare: verily as very+ly, only as one+ly, especially as especial+ly).
 Before -ly, -e was the most common adverbial suffix in Old English.
 The suffixes were not competing and could even be used interchangeably (rhyte – rhytlice are both 'rightly').
 Examinations of texts from the time period show that the -e form was more common in poetry, while the -lice form was more common in prose.

 As English developed as a language, it began weakening its vowels, and as such the -e suffix gradually disappeared, making the adverbs bare.
 Some words retained adverbial use without the -e, such as long, fast, or hard.
 The adverbs had dwindled in number but did not die out entirely.

 At this point in Old English, the adverbial system was still not as developed as it would become in later stages.
 Sentential adverbs were beginning to be developed and adverbs became used in more specific ways, and the vowel weakening -e in tandem with more easily expressed -ly forms caused -ly to become the dominant adverbial form.
 Although there were no categorical changes between flat adverbs and the new adverbs, their use was generally limited.
 More and more adverbs took on this form for greater homogeneity among the class.
 John Earle wrote that a flat adverb was "simply a substantive or an adjective placed in the adverbial position."
 However, he found that flat adverbs are not suitable for many of the advanced uses that a modern adverb might be.
 An example of a more advanced adverb would be the sentential naturally, as in naturally, we got along.